chrisbjohannsen/no-gnus/README.md

 ### Motivation:

-A recent change in our companies IT policy is forcing a switch of our messaging platform to [slack](http://slack.com).
+A recent change in our companies IT policy embraces@H a switch of our messaging platform to [slack](http://slack.com).
 As I paged through the help files to get myself spun up on the tool I found that I could define my own custom "slash commands" to trigger an http api call on a remote service.
 I have been looking for a reason to play around with Amazon AWS Lambda so I jumped into the AWS console, created a lambda function to echo back some text.
 After fiddling around to get the AWS Api Gateway to expose the lambda, I created the custom "slash command" and voila, an online, multi-service, api integration project was born!